 The SO2 reagents and the pH/TA reagents are all warranted to last for 6 months.
 We have found that, in fact, except for the TA Titrant, our reagents are stable for well over 12 months if stored tightly capped, out of the heat and direct sunlight.
 And of course, these reagents will last much longer if not cross-contaminated with each other!
-If the solutions become cloudy or show signs of microbial growth, they should be replaced.
-The TA Titrant can pick up atmospheric $CO_2$ and lose potency over time, so we recommend that you replace it every six months.
+The TA Titrant can pick up atmospheric CO_2 and lose potency over time, so we recommend that you replace it every six months.